-Red Exclamation Marks like the one next to the SYSTEM icon in Fig. 5.2 indicate that a feature or component requires attention, such as a firmware update.
+Red Exclamation Marks like the one next to the SYSTEM icon in Fig. 6.4 indicate that a feature or component requires attention, such as a firmware update.
+Updates may include bug fixes, improvements, or additional features and should be kept current for the best performance.

-- 1. Log in (see "Log In" on page 14) to proceed to the SYSTEM screen.
+- 1. Log in (see "Log In" on page 15) to proceed to the SYSTEM screen.
 The Red Exclamation Mark is now also visible next to the UPDATES tab. - 2.
 Tap on the UPDATES tab.
 In this example, the Base Station option requires attention.
-See Fig. 5.3.
+See Fig. 6.5.

 - 3. Select Base Station from the drop-down list - 4.
-Tap the blue Update button that appears on the right.
-See Fig. 5.4.
+Tap the Update button that appears on the right.
+See Fig. 6.6.

-5. The update begins and provides a progress status.
-Once the update is completed, the red exclamation mark disappears
+5. The update begins and provides a progress status via the progress bar, Fig. 6.7 shows the update is 65% complete.
+The red exclamation mark disappears when the update is initiated.